IBM-Bluemix-Docs/third-party/service-onboard-overview.md

 ## Prerequisites
 {: #prereq}

-Due to current processing times, service onboarding is currently limited to vendors who meet the following prerequistes:
+Due to current processing times, service onboarding is currently limited to providers who meet the following prerequistes:

-1. Services that leverage one or more services in the {{site.data.keyword.Bluemix_notm}} catalog.
+1. Providers who leverage one or more services in the {{site.data.keyword.Bluemix_notm}} catalog.
-2. Services who intend on selling their product in the {{site.data.keyword.Bluemix_notm}} catalog.
+2. Providers who intend on selling their product in the {{site.data.keyword.Bluemix_notm}} catalog.

 Reach out to your {{site.data.keyword.Bluemix_notm}} Business Development Executive or [Cloud Onboarding Team](mailto:cloudonb@us.ibm.com) for more information.